Drift Speed Solution

 Variables Used

-Drift Speed - (Measured in Meter per Second) - The drift speed is the average speed that a particle achieves due to an electric field.
+Drift Speed - (Measured in Meter per Second) - Drift Speed is the average velocity of electrons in a conductor, which is responsible for the flow of electric current.

 STEP 1: Convert Input(s) to Base Unit